From the Beginning of Life to the Day of Purification

 anything from the government.
 Because of this we were mocked and

 treated as outcasts by those who had already submitted.
-Finally they
+Finally

 decided to do something about us because we were keeping them from